ranyitz/rules-manager/README.md

 ## Future Plans

 - Support additional IDEs, allowing a single rule to be used in multiple IDEs
+- Support nested presets for more complex rule organization

 ## Getting Started

+### Using Rules from NPM Packages

 To get automatic rule updates from NPM Packages, you can create, publish, and use dedicated npm packages to distribute AI rules across multiple projects.